SeokLeeUS/path_planning_highway_driving/README.md

                   }
 ```
 - Learned a lot on c++ coding, but still a lot more to go....
 Practice by looking at other's efficient code will help.
+- at the moment, the code only allows the lane change when it gets closer to the front vehicle within 30m range.
+I think it would be okay to project 50m or more if there's vehicle, then it's not a bad idea to make a lane change earlier to the empty lane.